lordmulder/LameXP/doc/Manual.md

 Miscellaneous command-line options that may come in handy in certain situations:

+* ``--no-splash``
+  Do **not** show the "splash" screen while application is starting up.
+Be aware that this will *not*  (considerably) improve the application startup time, because the same initialization work still needs to be performed!

 * ``--kill``
   Exit all running instances of LameXP.

 * ``--force-kill``
-  Exit all running instances of LameXP as quickly as possible, even if that incurs data loss.
-Use with extreme care!
+  Exit all running instances of LameXP as quickly as possible, even if that incurs data loss!